emmcygn/grad-takehome-incident/README.md

 ## What is the role?

-This placement is for a Product Engineer role: [watch this video](https://youtu.be/I7i8WabFHcY) or check out
+This application is for a Product Engineer role: [watch this video](https://youtu.be/I7i8WabFHcY) or check out
 [our blog](https://incident.io/blog/interns-at-incident-io) written by our last interns to see how it differs from other roles.